List of DuckTales characters: Della Duck

-Della Duck (voiced by Paget Brewster) is the mother of Huey, Dewey and Louie Duck, the twin sister of their uncle Donald Duck, and the niece of Scrooge McDuck.
-While the character had previously appeared in Disney comics, the 2017 Ducktales series marks her first on-screen appearance in any official animated media.
+Della Duck (voiced by Paget Brewster) is the mother of Huey, Dewey and Louie Duck, the younger twin sister of Donald Duck and the niece of Scrooge McDuck.
+While the character had initially appeared only in the Disney comics, the 2017 Ducktales series marks her first on-screen appearance in any official animated media.

 Before the events of the series, she used to go adventuring with her brother and uncle, and just like how Donald mostly wears a sailor shirt, Della typically sports a pilot's outfit.
 Her sons grew up without knowing their mother and the first season sees the ducklings – initially Dewey and Webby - investigating her disappearance.
 Thus; she only appears in photos and paintings throughout most of season one, making her first major appearance within the franchise in a series of flashback stories in issue #2 and #3 of the IDW published DuckTales comic book.
 The triplets eventually find out that days before they hatched, Della - a passionate pilot and aspiring astronaut - took off with a spaceship built by Scrooge; the Spear of Selene.
 When she got caught in a cosmic storm, Scrooge tried to guide her through it, but contact with the Spear was lost.
 Donald, blaming Scrooge for Della's disappearance, cut off all contact with his uncle and raised the triplets by himself, while Scrooge spent years trying to find his niece until his board of directors cut the expenses.
 In "The Shadow War!", she is shown to be alive and well, though stranded on the Moon and unable to contact Earth.
 Her fate following the crash is seen in season two – having lost her left leg, she built a prosthetic replacement and she managed to survive using Gyro's Oxy-Chew gum, which provided her with oxygen, water and nutrients, along with her skills as a former Junior Woodchuck.
 Ten years after the crash she encountered the hidden Lunar civilization of the Moonlanders.
 She is eventually able to return to Earth, unaware that the Moonlanders have declared war on Earth and that her spaceship has left Earth with Donald on board, and is reunited with her family (except Donald, until the events of "Moonvasion!").
 In the series finale, "The Last Adventure!", it is revealed that Bradford told Della about the Spear of Selene to undermine Scrooge.
 As seen in "Last Christmas", Della and Donald lived with Scrooge at McDuck Manor during their childhood and when annoyed with his sister, Donald used to insult Della by calling her "Dumbella", a reference to her name in the 1938 animated short Donald's Nephews.